Meet the passionate Board who lead our efforts to serve families affected by wildfires in our Valley.

 The fires started three blocks away from her home.
 She is the daughter of a wildland firefighter—about to embark on his 55th consecutive fire season.
 At this point in his career, he is a PIO and not actively on the lines.
 The example of service has shaped her life.
 Seven years ago, she returned to Ashland to raise her family.
 “I wanted to come back home when I was ready to have something to offer.
 If I am to impact my community, it better be contributing in a positive way.”

-Why she joined the Board
+Why I joined the JCC LTRG Board

 "I have been involved with fire recovery since day 1, when we were making meals to serve to people who had lost their homes.
 As the recovery has proceeded in fits and starts, I have continued to be involved in making sure that people in our community are cared for, fed and housed.
 I joined the LTRG because I can see that this mission will not be ending anytime soon, and I will not rest until I know we have done our best to care for the people who might otherwise be left behind."